generative design for ceramic plates, based on a crumb-analysis

 Media/Tools: ceramics, lasercutter, openFrameworks, openCv

-A bar chart comparing the crumb count of all 7 plates:
+Comparing the crumb count of the 7 ceramic plates: